eXascaleInfolab/orbits/README.md

 To include/exclude an algorithm in/from the benchmark
 - open the file `TestingFramework/config.cfg`
-- update the line `#IgnoreAlgorithms =` with the list of algorithms to exclude
+- update the line `IgnoreAlgorithms =` with the list of algorithms to exclude

 ### Datasets customization

 To include/exclude a dataset in/from the benchmark
 - open the file `TestingFramework/config.cfg`
-- update the line `#IgnoreAlgorithms =` with the list of algorithms to exclude
+- update the line `Datasets` with the name of dataset to includ

 To add a dataset to the benchmark
 - import the file to `TestingFramework/bin/Debug/data/{name}/{name}_normal.txt` (`name` is the name of your data).